Economic inequality: Measurements

-The Gini coefficient (also known as the Gini index or Gini ratio), is a measure of statistical dispersion intended to represent the income inequality, wealth inequality, or consumption inequality within a nation or a social group.
-It measures the inequality among the values of a frequency distribution, such as levels of income.
-A Gini coefficient of 0 reflects perfect equality, where all income or wealth values are the same, while a Gini coefficient of 1 (or 100%) reflects maximal inequality among values, a situation where a single individual has all the income or wealth while all others have none.
+The Gini coefficient (also known as the Gini index or Gini ratio) is a measure of statistical dispersion that represents income, wealth, or consumption inequality within a nation or social group.
+It measures the inequality among the values in a frequency distribution, such as income levels.
+A Gini coefficient of 0 reflects perfect equality, where all income or wealth values are the same.
+In contrast, a Gini coefficient of 1 (or 100%) reflects maximal inequality among values, a situation where a single individual has all the income or wealth while all others have none.

 Oxfam's 2021 report on global inequality said that the COVID-19 pandemic has increased economic inequality substantially; the wealthiest people across the globe were impacted the least by the pandemic and their fortunes recovered quickest, with billionaires seeing their wealth increase by $3.9 trillion, while at the same time the number of people living on less than $5.50 a day likely increased by 500 million.
 According to economist Joseph Stiglitz, the pandemic's "most significant outcome" will be rising economic inequality in the United States and between the developed and developing world.
-The 2024 Oxfam report found a significant increase in inequality as roughly five billion people have become poorer while at the same time the fortunes of the five richest individuals have doubled.
-The report warned that current trends are paving the way for the world's first trillionaire within a decade and global poverty eradication being postponed for 229 years.
-Oxfam's 2025 report shows that over the last year billionaire wealth increased from $13 trillion to $15 trillion primarily through inheritance, monopoly and powerful connections, and predicts there will be at least five trillionaires in the next decade, while at the same time the number of people living in poverty has barely changed since 1990, with 44% of the global population living on less than $6.85 per day.
+Oxfam's 2026 report on economic inequality found that the number of billionaires has increased to 3,000, and their wealth has increased to 18.3 trillion, breaking records.
+Oxfam posits that this gives billionaires undue influence over politics and the media.
+On the flip side, nearly half the global population still lives in poverty.
+The report cites corporate power as the driver of growing inequality, as corporations reap record profits, workers continue to struggle.

 In 2016, the world's billionaires increased their combined global wealth to a record $6 trillion.
 In 2017, they increased their collective wealth to $8.9 trillion.

 The existing data and estimates suggest a large increase in international (and more generally inter-macroregional) components between 1820 and 1960.
-It might have slightly decreased since that time at the expense of increasing inequality within countries.
+It might have slightly decreased since then, at the expense of increased inequality within countries.
 The United Nations Development Programme in 2014 asserted that greater investments in social security, jobs, and laws that protect vulnerable populations are necessary to prevent widening income inequality.